albar965/littlenavmap-manual/en/OPTIONS.md

 #### Flight Plan Elevation Profile {#cache-elevation}

-The bottom part of this page allows to install the the freely downloadable [GLOBE - Global Land One-km Base Elevation Project](https://ngdc.noaa.gov/mgg/topo/globe.html) elevation data.
+The bottom part of this page allows to install the freely downloadable [GLOBE - Global Land One-km Base Elevation Project](https://ngdc.noaa.gov/mgg/topo/globe.html) elevation data.

 Look for posts in the [support forum at AVSIM](https://www.avsim.com/forums/forum/780-little-navmap-little-navconnect-little-logbook-support-forum/) if the original download is not available.